It's Fathers Day here in the UK and it's coincided with a heatwave as temperatures soar to 32 degrees with warm air pushing up from Spain.

 The athletic fit gives it a really sporty appearance and we loved the bright orange colour - it was well themed to a summers day but also kept her visible at a distance and in the undergrowth when playing hide and seek!

 We chose the Ruffwar Jet Stream for Kizzie based on how active she is.
 Kizzie is also really good off lead and stays close by with a successful and reliable recall (we know, we are really lucky!) so we are able to walk her without a lead and didn't require the added harness hole that the Swamp Cooler provides.
-We are confident that when needed we can use her harness over the top of the Jet Stream as mentioned above, which makes the Jet Stream suitable for Kizzie for on lead and off lead walks.

-Jet Stream Overview (Product HERE)
+Jet Stream Overview (Buy here)

-Swamp Cooler Overview (Product HERE)
+Swamp Cooler Overview (Buy here)

 Both Albie and Kizzie have previously used cooling coats but we found them cumbersome to use and look after when not in use.
 They were made of a chamois material and fastened with velcro which Albie HATES!
-Keeping them clean was almost impossible and they had to be kept sealed in a plastic bag when not in use to prevent them from cracking, inevitably they smelt musty and damp.
+Keeping them clean was almost impossible and they had to be kept sealed in a plastic bag when not in use to prevent them from cracking and inevitably they eventually smelt musty and damp.

 At the time of writing this blog the temperature is set to stay warm well into next week with temperatures remaining at around 30 degrees.
-We are comfortable in the knowledge that Kizzie will be able to use her cooling vest out on walks and also around the house which was never really possible with our previous cooling coats due to the amount of water that dripped out of them, something the Jet Stream doesn't do.
+We are comfortable in the knowledge that Kizzie will be able to use her cooling vest out on walks and also around the house which was never really possible with our previous cooling coats due to the amount of water that dripped out of them, something the Jet Stream doesn't appear to do.

 Although we would always advise caution walking your dog in hot weather or engaging in high-intensity activities the Jet Stream has given us confidence that we can do everything possible to keep Kizzie cool when temperatures are hot.